-In 1974 Governor Jack Williams asserted Arizona's right under the Federal Occupational Safety and Health Act, to retain jurisdiction over occupational safety and health issues within our state, excluding mining operations, Indian reservations and federal employees.
+In 1974, Governor Jack Williams asserted Arizona's right under the Federal Occupational Safety and Health Act to retain jurisdiction over occupational safety and health issues within our state, excluding mining operations, Indian reservations and federal employees.
 This jurisdiction encompasses approximately 2.8 million employees working in 144,000 public and private establishments.
-In accordance with the Federal Occupational Safety and Health Act, the Arizona Division of Occupational Safety and Health (ADOSH) operates under an approved plan with the U.S. Department of Labor.
-In 1985 the U.S. Department of Labor designated (ADOSH) as being one of only 26 states and territories that have programs that are "as effective" as Federal OSHA.
-Given the large scope of responsibility, ADOSH focuses its efforts in four specific areas: compliance, consultation, elevators and boilers.
+In accordance with the Federal Occupational Safety and Health Act, the Arizona Division of Occupational Safety and Health ("ADOSH") operates under an approved plan with the U.S. Department of Labor.
+In 1985, the U.S. Department of Labor designated ADOSH as being one of only 26 states and territories that have programs that are "as effective" as Federal OSHA.
+ADOSH focuses its efforts in four specific areas: compliance, consultation, elevators and boilers.